1928–29 Amherst Lord Jeffs men's ice hockey season: Season

-For the first time in years, Amherst did not have to content with poor weather throughout the winter months.
-However, the team did have to contend with the loss of two of their top players.
+For the first time in years, Amherst did not have to contend with poor weather throughout the winter months.
+However, the team did have to deal with the loss of two of their top players.
 With both their starting goaltender and primary scorer having graduated, the team would need new players to step up and fill in the gaps.
 The Lord Jeffs would be able to rely on the defensive tandem of Parnall and Perry to help ease into the season as well as a long runup to their season opener.
 Due to recent experiences with cancelling games, Amherst held a three-game exhibition series with Williams around New Year's but didn't schedule its first official game until the beginning of February.
 The club was able to use the extra several weeks of practice to get the new team up to speed.

 The Jeffmen opened their season at home against New Hampshire with a defensive battle.
 Both sides had their changes but both Hanson and the opposing netminder stopped every shot.
 After four overtimes the game was called due to darkness.
 A few days later the team had its annual dustup with Massachusetts Agricultural and the match turned into a scoring bonanza.
 The cross-town rivals battered one another in the game, with several penalties being handed out to both squads, which only served to fuel the scoring.
 Team captain Parnall netted the first goal halfway through the opening period thanks to an error by the Aggie netminder.
 The Purple defense faltered, allowing the next two goals, but Patrick came to the rescue, scoring twice in a short span followed by a third Amherst goal to earn a two-goal edge at the end of two.
 The club got into penalty trouble in the third and surrendered two quick power play markers to see the score knotted at four.
 In the dying seconds of regulation, Nichols made a brilliant pass to Felt who fired the puck into the MAC net for the winning goal.